nonoo/dmrshark/README.md

 - **remotedbpass**: Remote database password.
 - **remotedbname**: Remote database name.
 - **remotedbtableprefix**: Remote database table prefix.
 - **userdbtablename**: Table to get DMR ID and callsign associations from.
 This is used when retransmitting messages and when the info command is used.
+Set to empty to disable.
+- **callsignbookdbtablename**: Table to get callsign book data from.
+This is used when answering the info command.
+Set to empty to disable.
 - **remotedbreconnecttrytimeoutinsec**: If the remote database connection gets lost, dmrshark will try to reconnect in this interval.
 - **remotedbdeleteolderthansec**: Clear remote database log entries older than this many seconds.
 - **remotedbuserlistdlperiodinsec**: Update user list in this interval.
 Set it to 0 to disable user list download.